Shopping Cart

 The best place to start when trying to decide what type of container you will use for your summer camp trip is checking with the camp itself.
 Most summer camps will list suggested luggage solutions in their information packets, or even a preferred type of container.

-If you don’t see any information regarding suggested luggage, you should call the camp to ask.
-Camp directors will know how much space is available for campers personal belongings and guide you accordingly.
+If you don't see any information regarding summer camp luggage, you should call the camp to ask.
+Camp directors will know how much space is available for campers' personal belongings and guide you accordingly.

 Benefits of a Footlocker Trunk